igroglaz/Tangaria_release/README.md

-ℹ️ This is binaries repo.
+✅ This is binaries repo.
 To see the source code: https://github.com/igroglaz/Tangaria